 The common underlying principle of all three lectures in this module is that, based on different theoretical models, economic policy recommendations are derived.

 Attendance of the course Introduction Economic Policy [2560280] is recommended.

-Successful completion of the courses Economics 1: Microeconomics and Economics II: Macroeconomics is required.
+Successful completion of the coursesEconomics I: MicroeconomicsandEconomics II: Macroeconomicsis required.

 The total workload for this module is approximately 270 hours.
 For further information see German version.